yoctoproject/poky/documentation/ref-manual/classes.rst

            nativesdk-myrecipe.bb

-   Not doing so can lead to subtle problems because code exists that depends on the naming convention.
+   Not doing so can lead to subtle problems because there is code that depends on the naming convention.

 Although applied differently, the ``nativesdk`` class is used with both